-Under the Articles of Association of BHP Billiton Plc and the Constitution of BHP Billiton Limited. at least one-third of Directors must retire (and may seek re-election) at each AGM.
+Under the Articles of Association of BHP Billiton Plc and the Constitution of BHP Billiton Limited, at least one-third of Directors must retire (and may seek re-election) at each AGM.
 However, taking account of the recommendations in the UK Corporate Governance Code, the Board has adopted a policy under which all Directors seek re-election annually.
-With the exception of Malcolm Brinded, all current Directors are retiring and are offering themselves for re-election.
-Mr Brinded has decided not to seek re-election at the AGM and will step down from the Board on 18 October 2017.
-In addition, Terry Bowen and John Mogford are seeking election by shareholders for the first time, having each been appointed a Director with effect from 1 October 2017.
+All current Directors are retiring and are offering themselves for re-election, with the exception of Wayne Murdy (who will retire at the end of this year's BHP Billiton Limited AGM).

-The Board annually reviews the performance of each Director seeking re-election at the AGMs. with assistance from the Nomination and Governance Committee.
+The Board annually reviews the performance of each Director seeking re-election at the AGMs, with assistance from the Nomination and Governance Committee.
 The review is designed to assess the effectiveness of each person.
-All Directors seeking re-election at the 2017 AGMs contributed to the review of every other Director during the year.
+All Directors seeking re-election at the 2018 AGMs contributed to the review of every other Director during the year.
 The Nomination and Governance Committee has also reviewed the skills, backgrounds, knowledge, experience and diversity of geographic location, nationality and gender represented on the Board.

-In addition, Jac Nasser, the then Chairman, drawing on guidance from the Remuneration Committee, led an evaluation of the performance of the Chief Executive Officer (CEO) on behalf of all Non-executive Directors.
+In addition, the Chairman, drawing on guidance from the Remuneration Committee, led an evaluation of the performance of the Chief Executive Officer (CEO) on behalf of all Non-executive Directors.
 The criteria used to assess the CEO's performance are set out in sections 2.15 and 3 of the Annual Report.